Q4 2024 Private Markets Investment Briefs

 • Deal flow continues to be dominated by a mix of incremental term loans, refinancings and a modest pick-up in LBO activity.
 On the opportunistic side, we see interesting opportunities in HoldCo PIK loans (junior debt structures) that can offer equity-like returns.
 These loans can offer managers a way to preserve free cash flow while continuing to execute on growth/buy and build initiatives.
 While many of these managers could raise more senior debt, they may prefer not to take on extra cash interest in this environment.
 We continue to emphasize conservative capital structures with greater levels of equity support by sponsors and lower LTVs.

 • All-in yields remain attractive, while defaults remain below historical averages.
 The default rate by amount outstanding in the Morningstar LSTA U.S. Leveraged Loan Index was 0.78% in August, down slightly from July, which was 0.92%.
-In July, Fitch revised their default expectations for institutional leveraged loans upward to 5.0 - 5.5% before declining to 2.0-3.0% in 2025.
+In July, Fitch revised their default expectations for institutional leveraged loans upward to 5.0-5.5% before declining to 2.0-3.0% in 2025.
 S&P Global is expecting their 2025 speculative-grade corporate default rate to fall to 3.75% by June 2025 from 4.8% as of June 2024.
-Trends leading to this reduction include recent refinancing and repricing activity, which has provided near-term liquidity relief, strong earnings results and a resilient consumer.
+Trends leading to this reduction include recent refinancing and repricing activity, which have provided near-term liquidity relief, strong earnings results and a resilient consumer.

 Direct Equity Investing